Magento vs Shopify

 Shopify Themes

 Shopify doesn’t have many themes, but the 64 premium ones you can buy are beautifully designed.
-Nine others are available for free, while the premium themes cost from $100 to $180.
+Nine others are free, while the premium themes cost $100 to $180.

 With more people using mobile devices for shopping, it’s no wonder Shopify decided to pour more resources into helping them purchase items efficiently.